 This site has NO ADS.
 If you see ads, either your browser, computer or router is infected with adware.
 It also does not use Google Analytics or any third party analytics.
 In fact, it doesn't use any third part scripts/software of any kind.
 The search feature uses DuckDuckGo, but does not load any scripts.

 I spoke on Securing a Home Router at the

 HOPE conference in July 2014.
 This website grew out of that presentation.
 It's a work in progress.

 at box.net (last updated Oct.
 4, 2014).
 Audio is available

 at x.hope.net (thanks to 2600).
 An article about the talk appeared in Toms Guide.

-I will again be speaking about Router Security, this time at the upcoming O'Reilly Security Conference in
+I spoke again about Router Security, at the O'Reilly Security Conference on

 Picking a Router